Women, Gender & Social Justice

 How long does the course run for and how many days & hours a week do I need to attend?

-The Course runs for approximately 18 months.
-You are required to attend one morning a week for 3 hours (Wednesday morning 10am-1pm).
-There are 6 modules in the course each of which run for 10 weeks.
+The Course runs for approximately 12 months.
+You are required to attend one morning a week either face to face or online (Tuesday morning 10am-12.30pm).
+There are 4 modules in the course each of which run for 10 weeks.

 What progression routes are available to me on finishing the course?